 About McKeel Hagerty

-CEO, Author, Former YPO Chair, and Thought Leader, McKeel Hagerty Redefines the True Nature of Success in the Modern World
+CEO, Former YPO Chair, and Thought Leader, McKeel Hagerty Redefines the True Nature of Success in the Modern World

 McKeel Hagerty noticed a funny thing about people: we’re all inclined to accept, agree, and believe certain platitudes or conclusions because doing so makes things easier, or better suits our personal narratives about ourselves, our work, and our lives.
 In short, he noticed that we’re quick to impose limitations on ourselves, despite our boundless capacity for hope, ambition, and optimism.